Ezhikpizhik/Revenue_data_analysis/README.md

 Incremental value of assigning a lead to the sales team

-Significance test of the incremental value for assigning a lead to the sales team The table below shows the Z-test calculatiuons for the 95% confidence interval for the difference in the revenue mean of assigned and unassinged leads for every year.
+Significance test of the incremental value for assigning a lead to the sales team Z-test calculatiuons for the 95% confidence interval for the difference in the revenue mean of assigned and unassinged leads for every year.
 The significance test showed that with 95% confidence, the revenue difference between asssigned and unassigned leads for:

 Account age under 1 year: from $18.2M to $40.9M